dvanmosselbeen/dvm-docs/OS/GNU-Linux/Debian/README.md

 # Introduction

 The Debian GNU/Linux operating system claims to be the universal operating system.
 And that's in fact true.
 Debian runs on older hardware as well as on modern hardware.
 It is able to run on a variety of different architectures.
 Up from computers, to tables, dedicated hardware such as the Raspberry Pi, the Sony Playstation (3) and so on.
+I guess we could install Debian into our fridge, but people seems to lazy to do so.

 # General information